On March 25, 2020, the US Chess Executive Board passed the following motion 7-0:

 The motion only provides for online-quick or online-blitz events at this time, meaning that any such events cannot use a time control slower than Game/29 and also cannot be FIDE rated.
 Online-blitz events encompass time controls between G/3;+2 and up to G/10;d/0, while online-quick events use a time control between G/10;+1 up to G/29;d/0.

-Due to the current extraordinary environment, and as a “thank you” to tournament directors and organizers for their willingness to adapt, all ratings fees for online-only events have been waived through April 30th, 2020.
-Starting May 1st, 2020, all online-only events will be charged ratings fees equivalent to regular OTB events ($0.25/game).
+Update on May 11: US Chess has extended the waiver of all ratings fees for online-only events through May 31, 2020.
+Starting June 1, 2020, all online-only events will be charged ratings fees equivalent to regular OTB events ($0.25/game).
 Please remember: US Chess membership requirements have not changed and it remains the TD’s responsibility to ensure all participants are current members.
+END Update.

 Submitting the tournament rating report will follow exactly the same procedures in the TD/A area that tournament directors are familiar processing.
 A reminder that events can be either input into your pairing software, generating the three ‘export’ files which can be uploaded, or events can be input directly online, using the “Enter New Tournament” feature – which uses an online data entry form instead and is on the same page of the TD/A.